More sophisticated is not always better: comparison of similarity measures for unsupervised learning of pathways in biomolecular simulations: Results and Discussion

 \subsection{Streptavidin-biotin test systems}

 \paragraph{Computational cost of distance measures} First, contact distance time traces were computed for all streptavidin-biotin (St-b) test sets.
 Then, the following preprocessing steps were systematically applied to the contact distances: (i) temporal smoothing using a Gaussian filter with standard deviations $\sigma = 2, 5$, and 10 frames; (ii) normalization using either time-resolved scaling (Eq. \eqref{eq:normT}, labeled as n$_t$) or global normalization (Eq.~\eqref{eq:global_norm}, labeled as n) and (iii) dimensionality reduction via Principal Component Analysis.
 In previous work, we found that PCs 1-4 are a suitable subspace that contains most of the relevant information.\cite{Taenzel24} Table \ref{tab:computation_times} displays the computation times for selected similarity preprocessing combinations.
 Among the tested similarity measures, the fastest to compute is the Wasserstein distance $d_{\rm W}$ on PCA-reduced contact distances (PC1-4), with a wall clock time of $\Delta t \approx \SI{8}{s}$, followed by Euclidean distances $d_{\rm E}$ using the same preprocessing with $\Delta t \approx \SI{16}{s}$.
-Procrustes distances $d_{\rm P}$ are by far the most computationally expensive: computing the similarity matrix without any preprocessing took approximately 11 hours.
+Procrustes distances $d_{\rm P}$ are by far the most computationally expensive, as its calculation scales with the number of timesteps $K$ on the order of $\mathcal{O}(K^3)$: computing the similarity matrix without any preprocessing took approximately 11 hours.
 To make a comparison with the other methods feasible, we downsampled the trajectories by including only every 5\textsuperscript{th} time step for the preprocessed contact distances, which reduced the wall clock time to $\Delta t \approx\SI{100}{s}$.
+The downsampling does not significantly influence the resulting similarities (see Fig.~\SIprocrustessimilaritycomparison).
 In the following, all analyses concerning Procrustes are therefore performed with the downsampled data set.
 Dynamic Time Warping $d_{\rm DTW}$ when applied to PCA-reduced contact distances results in a similar calculation time of $\Delta t \approx\SI{72}{s}$.

 We note that the PCA-induced dimensionality reduction of minimal contact distances is generally beneficial for the computational performance: employing the fully dimensional data increases the calculation time for Wasserstein distances and DTW by an order of magnitude.
 The Euclidean distances are relatively robust, with only a 1.5-fold increase.
 Interestingly, the computational cost of Procrustes analysis appears to be independent of the data dimensionality.